Phone 208.344.6000 Email info@hawleytroxell.com

 When contemplating an acquisition or merger, both parties must remember that businesses are dynamic, organic, transforming entities.
 No two businesses are the same, no matter how similar they may seem on the outside, and each business will have its own history, culture, and identity.
 To overcome the inherent dangers of just “doing a deal,” both parties must plan ahead, long before the deal takes place, to avoid the pitfalls and mistakes made during the rush and frenzy of a deal.

 At Hawley Troxell, we have learned through experience that both buyers and sellers cannot afford to approach merger and acquisition deals imprudently.
 We have worked on hundreds of successful mergers and acquisitions, in Idaho and throughout the United States, counseling and advising companies on all facets of the acquisition process.
 Our team welcomes the opportunity to work with you on your next deal.
-Please contact us at 208.344.6000 or corporate@hawleytroxell.com with questions or to arrange an appointment to discuss any issues relating to mergers and acquisitions.
+Please contact a member of our Business Group or call 208.344.6000 with questions or to arrange an appointment to discuss any issues relating to mergers and acquisitions.